Disturbing Channels to Creep You Out at Night, and One Close Encounter with the Deranged Kind

 That’s the thing about horror.
 It’s horror seeps into your pores with time.
 As I grew into adulthood, it’s not the impossible imaginary monsters who lurk under my bed that freak me out, but the man on the street on my way to work one morning whose erratic movements speaks to a recent act of self-medication of their favorite narcotic, whose toxic mix simultaneously drives them into a euphoric state while upping their fear and paranoia.

 I keep a cautious eye on him as he jerks in the opposite direction.
 I cross the street, widening the distance between us.
-I don’t know how long he’s been addict.
+I don’t know how long he’s been an addict.
 I don’t know how long the drug has been eating at the nerves of his mind and body, unravelling the walls between my reality and his.
 Together, several yards apart, our terror grows.

 He screams.
 I jump, hasting my pace, and cast a quick but cautious glance at him.
 He’s not looking my way.
 Thank god, I didn’t make eye contact with this animal.
 He devolving.
 His scream are gargled, his language a mix of words that don’t quite belong together.
 Either way, he’s shouting the security cameras on the outside of a beer store.
 No doubt decorative, even for this end of town.
 Why did my employers think that hooker row was a great place to set up a studio?
 Cheap rent.
 Of course.
 How could I be so silly?
 I’m just an employee.
 I’m replaceable should the worst occur.
 I need a new job.